developdata/CCIDiploma-Unit3/README.md

 Finite and Infinite Games[link](https://jamescarse.com/wp/?page_id=61) James Carse

 Rules of play - game design fundamentals, Katie Salen Tekinbaş and Eric Zimmerman

+### Week 3 homework
+Over the next four weeks, small groups you will be working through the [Arduino project book (https://bastiaanvanhengel.files.wordpress.com/2016/06/arduino_projects_book.pdf) as homework.

 ## Arduino Project Book notes
 As I’ve been going through the project book again, I’ve been noting down things that might be helpful, things that I had to do slightly differently, or didn’t give me the expected result.